Gadiler/Concordance/README.md

 ## Run Instructions:
-In the package, there are two files. one for the input file and the other for the output.
+* In the package, there are two files.
+	* input text file.
+	* output text file.

 For changing the text input, edit the file `inputText.txt`.

 ## Logic: